AdobeDocs/create-embed-sdk/src/pages/components/express-editor.md

 ### No design experience required

-With the Adobe Express Full Editor, users start from thousands of templates to create professional-looking social content, flyers, banners, ads, and more.
+With the Adobe Express full editor, users start from thousands of templates to create professional-looking social content, flyers, banners, ads, and more.

 [Learn more](https://developer-stage.adobe.com/embed-sdk/docs/guides/ccx_editor/)